-NOTE: If the unit is operating in DRY or AUTO mode, the fan speed will be automatically set and cannot be adjusted.
+NOTE: If the unit is operating in DRY or AUTO mode, the fan speed will be automatically set.

 Set the airflow direction.
 When the unit is turned on, the Up-Down airflow louvers default to the cooling or heating position.
 The user can adjust the horizontal Up-Down airflow louver position by pushing SWING or have continuous louver movement by pressing SWING.